 If all you ever do is just hang out, that's great.
 However, if you want to grow in your connection with God at restoration, we have a process to help.
-At Restoration, we have 3 steps of involvement:
+At Restoration, we have three discipleship environments:

 Come and See (Fill Out This Form To Visit)